Default Interior Background

 This might be one of the Leacock Museum's most exciting discoveries yet!
 In 2017, staff at the Leacock Museum found detailed notes inside a farming journal which showed that Stephen Leacock had been growing Montreal Melons all along while others assumed they were extinct.

 Learn about why these melons were so coveted and why they cost as much as a steak!
-Exhibit will open in 2023 on the Leacock grounds, and will be free to the public.
-Stay up to date on its release through the museum's social media channels - @leacockmuseum
+This exhibit has opened on the Leacock grounds, and is free to the public.
+In addition, the Leacock Museum grounds have received a "historical" upgrade!
+Check out the other eight outdoor informational signs around the grounds for a more cohesive experience.

 Boating Old Brewery Bay